serkansonmez06/mod-2-react-redux-project/search-engine-web/README.md

 #React-Redux Photo-Search-Engine

-User can type and search kind of photo.
-App will diplay 5 photos each times.
-User can reset the input field and display.
-If users want to leave message through the app, they can and they are able to their comments in user-comment component!
-Their message will display in different page right away after click on send button.
+Users can type and search for any kind of photo.
+The app will display 5 photos each time.
+Users can reset the input field and displayed photos on the screen.
+If users want to leave a message through the app, they can leave a message and they are able to see their comments in the user-comment component!
+A user's comments will display the user's name and his/her message or messages.
+Their message will display on a different page right away after clicking on the send button.
+Users can click on Facebook, Linkedin, Github, and google icon to visit developer's personal social media accounts.

 Table of contents

 - Search
 - Contact
 - User Comments